exercism/go/exercises/practice/robot-simulator/.docs/instructions.append.md

 go test -tags 'step1 step2'  # run step1 and step2 tests
 ```

-You are given the source file defs.go which defines a number of things
-the test program requires.
+You are given the source file defs.go which defines a number of things the test program requires.
 It is organized into three sections by step.

 ## Step 1

-To complete step 1 you will define Right, Left, Advance, N, S, E, W, and Dir.String.
+To complete step 1 you will define Right, Left, Advance, N, S, E, W, and Dir.
 Complete step 1 before moving on to step 2.

 ## Step 2